How to find Bugs in Software?

 To apply the Pareto Principle, try the following:

 - Sort out bugs by causes, not effects.
 Instead of categorizing bugs by how they are causing the software to malfunction, categorize them by what causes them to occur.
-This is a cleaner method because it will highlight which module is the proverbial 20%.
+This method is cleaner because it will highlight which module is the proverbial 20%.

 - Communicate with developers to create new categories for bugs.
-Since they created the software, they would have a better understanding of its various components.
+Since they created the software, they would better understand its various components.

 - Look for problem areas in the code rather than singular bugs.